Lamb Couscous

 Oven15-20 minutes300°F

-Always use a meat thermometer to check the lamb’s internal temperature.
+With these steps and techniques, you can recreate an authentic Moroccan Lamb Couscous that’s delicious, beautifully presented, and easy to enjoy even as leftovers.temperature.
 It should be 145°F for safety.
 With these easy storage and reheating tips, you can enjoy your couscous recipes with lamb for days.

 Health Benefits and Nutritional Value